 Prior to being elected to Congress, Kevin served as a State Representative in the Kansas Legislature for eight years, representing Leawood and Overland Park.
 Kevin chaired the House Appropriations Committee where he led the effort to cut spending, balance the state budget and fight tax increases.

 On January 5, 2011, Kevin was sworn in to serve his first term as part of the 112th Congress.
-During his five years in Congress, he has served on the House Appropriations Committee, which is responsible for allocating federal spending.
+During his tenure in Congress, he has served on the House Appropriations Committee, which is responsible for allocating federal spending.
 Since taking office, he has consistently focused on balancing the federal budget, reducing the national debt and supporting policies that stimulate private sector job growth.
 He now serves as Chairman of the influential Homeland Security Subcommittee, responsible for making sure our taxpayer dollars go towards keeping America safe.
 He previously served as the Chairman of the Legislative Branch Subcommittee, responsible for keeping congressional budgets tighter and smaller than what they were under Speaker Nancy Pelosi before Republicans won the House majority in 2010.

 Kevin has received several accolades and awards during his time in office.
-He has been awarded the 2012 Head Start Kansas State Children’s Champion award for his commitment to early childhood education, a “Guardian of Small Business” Award from the National Federation of Independent Businesses (NFIB), and the U.S. Chamber of Commerce “Spirit of Enterprise” award.
+Some of the organizations include the Save Our Children Action Network, the National Head Start Association, the National Federation of Independent Businesses (NFIB), the U.S. Chamber of Commerce, the American Conservative Union, and others.
 He was also recognized by Consensus, a local organization promoting civility in public affairs, as a recipient of the 2012 Consensus Civility Award along with U.S Congressman Emanuel Cleaver (D-MO).
 Learn more about Kevin's awards here.

 Kevin has been a passionate advocate for Americans with Down syndrome and other disabilities, and was awarded the Champion of Change Award from the National Down Syndrome Society.